conversationai/perspectiveapi/model_cards/English/toxicity.md

 ## Uses to avoid

 #### Fully automated moderation
-Make moderation easier with an ML assisted tool that helps prioritize comments for moderation, and create custom tasks for automated actions.
+Perspective is not intended to be used for fully automated moderation.
+Machine learning models will always make some mistakes, so it is essential to build in systems for humans to catch and correct those mistakes.
 &nbsp;

 #### Character judgement
-This model only helps detect Toxicity in what a person said, and is not intended to detect anything about the individual who said it.
+In order to maintain user privacy, the TOXICITY model only helps detect toxicity in an individual statement, and is not intended to detect anything about the individual who said it.
+In addition, Perspective does not use prior information about an individual to inform toxicity predictions.
 &nbsp;